AIXjing/notes/src/english/speaking.md

 9. **to check out**

-    *to try sth or to ask something look at sth with surprise*
+    *to try sth or to ask sb look at sth with surprise*

     I'm excited to **check out** the new park in the city.